Technoflex

 Technoflex International, Inc. (commonly named Technoflex) is a Canadian company headquartered in Bois-des-Filion, Canada that designs, develops and distributes products made from 100% recycled post-consumer materials.
 The company was founded in 1993 in Longueuil, Canada by former CEO Jean-Luc Hebert and Pierre Bourgeois.

 History

 In 2009, Technoflex became part of a private Canadian consortium.
 The new owners aimed to position Technoflex as a market leader in their industry sector.
-A year later, in 2010, the head office and the manufacturing operations of Technoflex moved to a new facility on Montreal’s North Shore to ensure high potential growth.
-In 2014, Technoflex create a partnership with CCPME (Desjardins Development capital) to ensure its fast growth by financing some of its operations with Desjardins Group development capital.
+A year later, in 2010, the head office and the manufacturing operations of Technoflex moved to a new facility on Montreal’s North Shore to make room for future growth.
+In 2014, Technoflex created a partnership with CCPME (Desjardins Development capital) to promote its growth by financing some of its operations with Desjardins Group development capital.
 CCPME is an investment fund that provides Québec SMEs patient capital to support them in their expansion, R&D and business acquisition.